jfrog/connect-deploy-update/README.md

               "update_param_name1": "value",
               "update_param_name2": "value"
             }
+          token: ${{ secrets.CONNECT_API_TOKEN }}
 ```

 ### Inputs

 * project_key (required): The project key where the deployment will be executed.
 * groups (optional): The device group names in JSON format to filter by group.
 Example: ["Production", "QA"].
 * filters (optional): The filters in JSON format to define device-specific criteria.
-Each filter includes type, operand, and value.
+Each filter includes type, operand,
+  and value.
 See device_filter below for details.
 * flow_uuid (required): The update flow UUID that specifies which flow to use.
-You can obtain the UUID from the “Update Flows” tab in the JFrog Connect web UI.
+You can obtain the UUID from the “Update
+  Flows” tab in the JFrog Connect web UI.
 * app_name (optional): The name of the app to be deployed (must exist in the Connect web UI).
 * app_version (optional): The version of the app to deploy.
 * comment (optional): A brief comment to describe the purpose or details of the deployment.
 Default is Default comment.
+* parameters_mapping (optional): The mapping of parameters for the update configuration in JSON format.
+Example: {"
+  update_param_name1": "value", "update_param_name2": "value"}.
+* token (required): The authorization token for authentication.

 ### API Request Structure